 And there’s another benefit of roasting garlic — the amazing aroma that will fill your home!
 This is, of course, great weekend cooking!

-Cut approximately 1/4-inch to 1/2-inch off the top of each head of garlic and save the removed portion.
-Place all of the garlic -- and the top portions -- face up on a large piece of heavy-duty foil or in a shallow, oven-proof ceramic pot fitted with a lid.
-Drizzle the vermouth and the olive oil evenly over the open cloves.
-Season with salt and pepper.
-Seal the foil tightly (or cover your ceramic pot) and place it on a baking sheet in the preheated oven.
+- Cut approximately ¼ to ½ inch off the top of each head of garlic and save the removed portion.
+Place all of the garlic -- and the top portions -- face up on a large piece of heavy-duty foil or in a shallow, oven-proof casserole dish fitted with a lid (or have foil ready to use as the lid).